 Understanding your non-commodity charges is easier when you know how the energy market works and which factors affect the prices you pay.

-We’ve created a pool of resources to help you get to grips with non-commodity costs, including an expert-led webinar, a two-part report, a fast-facts video and our jargon-busting glossary.
+We’ve created a pool of resources to help you get to grips with non-commodity charges, including an expert-led webinar, a two-part report, a ‘fast-facts’ video and our jargon-busting glossary.

 You can find it all on our ‘Understanding non-commodity charges’ page.